joemar25/MarCustomDjangoTemplate/README.md

 Learning about HTMX, simplicify of js to html: <https://www.youtube.com/watch?v=r-GSGH2RxJs>
 https://www.youtube.com/watch?v=h9sxlkdMTeA
-easy installation of htmx, https://htmx.org/
+easy installation of htmx, https://htmx.org/ add the structure in thesis the diagram for the python, django, and htmx

 Deploying with correct static files (dev vs. prod)
     static files on deployment is not recommended, ineffecient, and not secure